 Made up of several independent nations and overseas dependencies, the Latin American and Caribbean region is both the product of a tumultuous past and a site of constant reinvention.
 Once the home of hundreds of distinct languages and cultures, this fascinating region has witnessed centuries of dramatic changes: from the Iberian invasions of its indigenous heartlands to the Haitian Revolution, from the struggles to build independent nation-states in the nineteenth and twentieth centuries to the rise of military dictatorships and more recent efforts to rebel against an overbearing United States.

-This course examines the classic and emerging debates within the study of Latin American and Caribbean History, from the pre-Colombian era to the present.
+This course examines diverse debates within the study of Latin American and Caribbean History, from the pre-Colombian era to the present (specific topics and approaches vary from year to year, based on instructor preference).
 No prior knowledge of the region or of historical research is required; indeed, the course is open to students from any discipline and specializing in other regions of the world.
-The goal of this colloquium is to provide students with a foundation in the historiographies of colonization, racialization, nation-state formation, gender and sexuality, and the environment.
+The goal of this seminar is to provide students with a foundation in the historiographies of colonization, racialization, nation-state formation, gender and sexuality, and the environment (among other topics).